scottstanie/scottstanie.github.io/_posts/random/2017-01-15-mpl-triangle.md

   - If someone is a good programmer, they could be making 6 figures in many places across the country, even without having a real passion for what they are working on
   - If they don't have a desire to live an extravagant lifestyle, they could easily end up with enough money to do whatever they want by 35.

-- The serial entrepeneur (Achievement-Money):
+- The serial entrepreneur (Achievement-Money):
   - As some people start companies, they have in mind the potential for a huge windfall from getting acquired or going public
   - Others, after selling one or two companies, think of it literally as "just points on a scoreboard" (to quote a higher-up at my current company)